Nun Monkton Priory: History

-A Benedictine priory was founded on the site in the reign of Stephen of England, which was dissolved during the English Reformation.
+A Benedictine priory was founded on the site in the reign of Stephen, King of England, which was dissolved during the English Reformation.
 St Mary's Church, Nun Monkton is the only surviving part of the Mediaeval priory.
 The rest of the property was sold to John Neville, 3rd Baron Latimer, and then descended through the Percy family until it was acquired in about 1650 by George Payler.
 He had the property demolished and a new house built, in about 1660.
 Some of the mullioned windows were replaced by sash windows, probably in the 1710s.
 The house was little altered over the following centuries, although the porch was moved from the main front to the left front some time after 1773, and the door on the main front is probably 20th century.
 The house was restored in the 1920s by R. B. Armistead for its owner, C. W. Whitworth.
 It was Grade II* listed in 1952.